MaxMetalBitcoin/mmbtc_firmware/README.md

 `/hw_discovery` holds code to run this firmware on an STM32F3 Discovery device.
 `/state_mgmt` holds code to manage the state of the app - will be dependency injected for access to peripherals (or mocked periphs for sim)
-`/simulator` holds code to run a simulated version of the hww on a mac
+`/simulator` holds code to run a simulated version of the hww on a mac `full_app_test` holds code to play around with RTIC to run the app.
+Not sure I like it